Modified Cosmic Chaplygin AdS Black Hole: Conclusion

-In this work we constructed the modified cosmic Chaplygin AdS black hole.
-We assumed cosmological constant as thermodynamic pressure and used modified cosmic Chaplygin gas equation of state.
-We considered general spherically symmetric static AdS black hole and determined metric function so that resulting thermodynamics produce modified cosmic Chaplygin gas equation of state.
-We named it modified cosmic Chaplygin (MCC) AdS black hole and study about its horizon structure to show that it is possible to have both inner and outer horizons.
-Also, there are situations of extremal black hole or naked singularity depend on the model parameters ($X_{0}$, $Y_{0}$, and $Z_{0}$).
-We discussed about weak, strong and dominant energy conditions and found that all the energy conditions may be satisfied together by choosing $Y_{0} \geq 0$, $Z_{0} = 0$ and $\alpha > 0$.
-Case of $Z_{0} = 0$ is corresponding to polytropic fluid, hence we conclude that our model only satisfies the weak and dominant energy conditions.
-Hence, MCC AdS black hole violates strong energy conditions so we choose $Y_{0} > 0$, $Z_{0} \leq 0$ and $\alpha > 0$, without any restriction on $X_{0}$.
-However, our stability analysis shown that the best choice is $X_{0}<0$.
-Then, we studied MCC AdS black hole thermodynamics and calculated temperature, enthalpy, Gibbs and Helmholtz free energies.
+In this work, we constructed the MCCG AdS black hole.
+For this purpose, we assumed a cosmological constant as a thermodynamic pressure and used MCCG equation of state.
+Then, we considered general spherically symmetric static ansatz and solved the field equations to derive the metric function.
+As a result, the MCCG equation of state emerges from the relevant thermodynamics, which is holographically dual to a charged AdS black hole.
+We studied the MCCG AdS black hole's horizon structure and showed that it is possible to have both inner and outer horizons.
+Depending on the model parameters, there is also the possibility of having an extremal black hole or naked singularity.
+We discussed about the weak, strong and dominant energy conditions and found that all the energy conditions may be satisfied together by choosing appropriate radius.
+Then, we studied MCCG AdS black hole thermodynamics and calculated temperature, enthalpy, Gibbs and Helmholtz free energies.
 We discussed graphically about the behavior of thermodynamics variables with event horizon radius.
-We obtained critical point and use it to calculate critical density and critical pressure.
-We found that the specific heat capacity in constant volume is zero.
-Analyzing the specific heat capacity in constant pressure have shown that stable/unstable phase transition happen in this model.
-We confirmed that the case of $Z_{0}=0$ is completely unstable.
-Also, we found that the case of $Z_{0}<0$ and large enough $X_{0}$ (with negative sign) the MCC AdS black hole is completely stable, while MC AdS black hole have some unstable regions.
-This work is indeed extension of the Ref. \cite{Debnath1} by including cosmic parameter.
-This parameter help us to remove some unstable regions, so that the model may completely stable.
-Then, we calculated the Joule-Thomson coefficient and discussed about cooling or heating processes.
-Finally, we considered MCC AdS black hole as heat engine and calculated efficiencies.\\ As we told, this is extension of the recent work \cite{Debnath1} to include cosmic parameter, which yields to removing some instability of the model.
-However, there are also some unstable regions depend on the model parameters.
-It is still possible to remove other unstable regions by extension of the model.
-For example one can consider bulk or shear viscosities.
-In the general case one can consider extended Chaplygin gas \cite{e1, e2, e3, e4, e5, e6, e7, e8, e9, e10} and repeat calculations of this paper.
-Also, it is interesting to obtain effect of thermal fluctuations \cite{fl1, fl2, fl3, fl4, fl5, fl6, fl7, fl8, fl9} on the MCC AdS black hole.
+We show that there is no any critical point.
+We discovered that depending on the horizon radius, the specific heat capacity can be positive or negative.
+Analyzing the specific heat capacity have shown that stable/unstable phase transition happen in this model.
+We confirmed that the case of uncharged black hole may completely unstable.
+This work is indeed extension of the Ref. \cite{Debnath1} by including cosmic parameter and the black hole charge.
+The cosmic parameter help us to remove some unstable regions, so that the model may completely stable.
+In Ref. \cite{Debnath1}, the approach utilized was power series expansion, however in this study, we used the separation variable method.
+Then, we computed the Joule-Thomson coefficient and discussed about cooling or heating processes.
+Finally, we considered MCCG AdS black hole as heat engine and calculated efficiencies.
+The efficiencies for Carnot cycle and Rankine cycle depend on the MCCG parameters $\alpha$, $w$, $A$ and $C$.
+For $\alpha=-1$ or $w=0$, we see that MCCG reduces to MCG and in this case the results are identical with \cite{Debnath1}.
+For MCCG, the efficiencies contain extra term $(\rho_{1}^{(1+\alpha)} - C)^{-w}$ rather than the MCG, so this term favours the reducing nature of efficiencies (rather than MCG) if we consider $S_1 > S_2$.
+So MCCG has vital role to determine the nature of efficiencies which depend on the model parameters.\\ In summary, we claim that the black hole described by